“SLAPP” Safety and Etiquette Rules For Outdoor Skaters

 - Keep your equipment in good working order.
 Check for loose axels prior to each skate.
 Tighten if loose.

 - Begin on flat, smooth, debris and traffic free parking lot, skate rink or gym.
-Use carpet to find balance.
+Use carpet for and to find balance.

 - Learn-to-skate first.
 Take a lesson from a qualified skate instructor before you skate the trails, certainly prior to skating any hills.